moskalentarium/AdvancedMaterials/README.md

 3. The data then gets sent to the **Programmable Vertex Processor** - where the **Vertex Shader** runs

     The vertex data consists of:
-        - Vertex Positions on Object Space
+    - Vertex Positions in Object Space
     - UV coordinates
     - Vertex Colors
     - Normals

 The most important thing that Vertex Processor does is **Transforming the Vertex Position form Object Space to Screen Projection Space, so it can be turned into triangles and drawn onto the screen**.
 Vertex Shader can also animate the positions of the verticves, scroll the UV coordinates, bend the Vertex Normals, and calculate lighting and store it in the Vertex Colors.

 Most of the adjustments happen on per pixel basis, so if you have operations than can be moved from Pixel Shader to Vertex Shader, it can boost the performace

 4. **Primitive Assembly**.
 The Graphics Chip **connects** all of the **vertices** together **to create triangles**.
 So **the result of the Vertex Shader** combined with **Primitive Assembly** is **triangles in Screen Projection Space**
 5. Then, the data gets passed to the **Rasterization & Interpolation Unit**.
 The job of this hardware is to **convert the triangles into pixels** on the screen.
 The other thing that happens here is **Interpolation**: the **data** that was stored in each of the vertices is smoothtly **interpolated to the pixels** (Vertex Color, Normals, UV coordinates)